CPS353-Suny-New-Paltz/project-starter-code-npolarski1/README.md

 The benchmark test is located at [test/perftest/ComputeTimingTest.java](test/perftest/ComputeTimingTest.java)

 The issue was that the algorithm was not optimized enough.
 To fix this, a data structure that is more memory efficient was used and even numbers are now skipped in the algorithm as they are already known to be not prime.

+## Running the gRPC servers (how it works)

+This project contains two gRPC mains:

+- `grpc.DataStoreServerMain` — a simple gRPC server that provides the data storage process API (list input integers, configure input/output sources, write output).
+It listens by default on port 50052.
+- `grpc.ServerMain` — the user-request gRPC server that accepts user requests and delegates compute work to a `MultithreadedUserRequestNetworkImpl`.
+It talks to the DataStore server as a gRPC client and listens by default on port 50051.

+High-level flow:
+1. Start the DataStore server (it exposes an API the user-request server will call to read inputs and write outputs).
+2. Start the UserRequest server; it constructs a `DataStoreClient` that connects to the DataStore server and wraps it with `DataStoreClientAdapter` before constructing `MultithreadedUserRequestNetworkImpl`.
+3. The UserRequest server receives requests, reads input from the datastore, parallelizes computation across an internal fixed thread pool, and writes results back to the datastore.

+Important build note: the project uses protobufs for the gRPC interfaces.
+If you run `./gradlew clean build` and the generated proto Java classes are missing, explicitly run the proto generation step first:

+    ./gradlew generateProto

+After proto generation you can build the project with:

+    ./gradlew clean build

+Running the servers:

+- Run the DataStore server first (default port 50052):

+  - From an IDE: run the `grpc.DataStoreServerMain` main class.
+  - From the command line after a successful build you can run the main class with the compiled classes on the classpath.
+Example (macOS / Linux zsh):

+    java -cp build/classes/java/main:build/resources/main grpc.DataStoreServerMain

+- Run the UserRequest server (default port 50051):

+  - From an IDE: run the `grpc.ServerMain` main class.
+  - From the command line after a successful build:

+    java -cp build/classes/java/main:build/resources/main grpc.ServerMain